There's A Typo On Tickets For Trump's First State Of The Union Address Because This Is The World We Live In

 Tuesday will bring President Donald Trump's first and highly anticipated State of the Union Address — you know, that very big event where the president delivers a long, impassioned speech to the entire country.

-Well, on Monday, some members of Congress attending the SOTU noticed that there was a spelling error on their tickets: "State of the Uniom" — not "State of the Union."
+Well, on Monday, some members of Congress attending the SOTU noticed that there was a little spelling error on their tickets.
+Part of the invite read: "State of the Uniom" — not "State of the Union."

 ("Visitor's" is also incorrect, per the Office of Art & Archives website.)